Bownly/GBMicroGames/README.md

 ## Graphics guidelines
 - Don't write any data to the following background tiles: 0x00-0x2F, 0xF0-0xFF.
 - Also, don't touch sprite #39.
-- Similarly, don't use the window layer.
-Like the above two items, it's reserved for the countdown timer visuals.
 - Keep the black color of *OBP_0* black.
-Otherwise, it'll mess up the countdown timer bar visuals.
 If you don't know what that means, then you probably don't need to worry about it.
+- Similarly, don't use the window layer.
+Like the above items, it's reserved for the countdown timer visuals.

 ## Audio guidelines
 - This project uses hUGEDriver for music.
 If you're used to using .mod files with gbt_player, switching over will be simple.
 You can import your .mod files into hUGETracker and export them to GBDK .c format.
-I've noticed that the import doesn't always work properly, but copy/pasting the patterns from OpenMPT into hUGETracker worked for me when importing failed me.
+I've noticed that the import doesn't always work properly, but copy/pasting the patterns from OpenMPT into hUGETracker worked for me whenever importing didn't.
 - Don't set the tempo anywhere in your tracks (using F05, etc).
 That'll mess up the game engine's dynamic song speed logic.
 Instead, set the Tempo value on the General tab of your song in hUGETracker.
 The engine will subtract the current value of *mgSpeed* (0-2) from your song's tempo value when it loads the song.
 - *hUGEDriver.h* is located inside */hUGETracker/*, so you'll want to change the hUGEDriver include line at the top of your song's exported GBDK .c file to point there instead.
 - In your microgame's code, you'll want to add an include to */Engine/songPlayer.h"*.